overview/overview-upload-directory/README.md

 * `SERVER_NAME` is the base URL for the server, which defaults to http://localhost:9000 for use with [overview-local](https://github.com/overview/overview-local)

-* `-n` means don't skip previously uploaded files, if specified.
+* `-n` means don't skip previously uploaded files.
+This might cause duplicates and waste a lot of time.
 Files are compared by their hash, meaning that even if you move or rename a file it will not be uploaded again.

 * `file` is the name of a file, or a directory.